theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 **Connect**<br>
 1. Enter account name and key
 2. Click **[Connect]**

 If the connection was successful, an info window pops up and you can then select a container.

 **Container**<br>
-Allows for selection of the container into which the extracted data is to be written.
+Allows selecting a container into which the extracted data is to be written.

 ![xu-azure-blob-con-01](/img/content/xu-azure-blob-con-01.png){:class="img-responsive"}